-5.8.3.1 No person shall be engaged in the business of collecting or transporting rubbish or recyclable materials as a going business for pay or compensation within the city unless they are licensed in accordance with this law.

-5.8.3.2 Any person, corporation or other concern wanting to collect rubbish and recyclables in the City of Gardiner shall make a written application for a license to the city manager, including the following:

-5.8.3.2.1 Proof of valid registration issued by the secretary of state of the State of Maine for all collection vehicles which are to operate in Gardiner;

-5.8.3.2.2 Proof of valid inspection stickers for all vehicles;

-5.8.3.2.3 Proof of a liability insurance policy, issued by an insurance company authorized to do business in the State of Maine, for all collection vehicles in accordance with State laws regulating commercial and solid waste transporters, which shall be in full effect for the duration of the licensing period; and

-5.8.3.2.4 Such further information as the city council or city manager might reasonably require.
-Any changes to the application form will be reported to the city council.

-5.8.3.3 The application shall include a fee in the amount as set forth in the schedule of fees adopted by the City Council.

-5.8.3.4 Recipients of a license shall receive a permit sticker for each vehicle which is to be prominently displayed on each vehicle at all times within the City of Gardiner.

-5.8.3.5 Each licensed rubbish hauler shall be responsible for the disposal of all rubbish that s/he collects within the City of Gardiner.

-5.8.3.6 Rubbish and recyclable materials collected in Gardiner are to be disposed of or recycled at the Hatch Hill Solid Waste Disposal Facility located adjacent to Route 105 in Augusta.
+- 5.8.3.1 No person shall be engaged in the business of collecting or transporting rubbish or recyclable materials as a going business for pay or compensation within the city unless they are licensed in accordance with this law. - 5.8.3.2 Any person, corporation or other concern wanting to collect rubbish and recyclables in the City of Gardiner shall make a written application for a license to the city manager, including the following: - 5.8.3.2.1 Proof of valid registration issued by the secretary of state of the State of Maine for all collection vehicles which are to operate in Gardiner; - 5.8.3.2.2 Proof of valid inspection stickers for all vehicles; - 5.8.3.2.3 Proof of a liability insurance policy, issued by an insurance company authorized to do business in the State of Maine, for all collection vehicles in accordance with State laws regulating commercial and solid waste transporters, which shall be in full effect for the duration of the licensing period; and - 5.8.3.2.4 Such further information as the city council or city manager might reasonably require.
+Any changes to the application form will be reported to the city council. - 5.8.3.3 The fee for this application is \$25.00 per year for one vehicle and an additional \$5.00 for each additional collection vehicle to be operated in Gardiner by the same applicant. - 5.8.3.4 Recipients of a license shall receive a permit sticker for each vehicle which is to be prominently displayed on each vehicle at all times within the City of Gardiner. - 5.8.3.5 Each licensed rubbish hauler shall be responsible for the disposal of all rubbish that s/he collects within the City of Gardiner. - 5.8.3.6 Rubbish and recyclable materials collected in Gardiner are to be disposed of or recycled at the Hatch Hill Solid Waste Disposal Facility located adjacent to Route 105 in Augusta.